 While IKEA spends most of its time creating affordable home décor and organization products, the Swedish furniture company recently put one of its popular houseplants in the spotlight as part of a social experiment, and people are taking note.
-In a bid to demonstrate the power of positive reinforcement, IKEA conducted an experiment using two plants from one of its stores, Adweek reports.
+In a bid to demonstrate the power of positive reinforcement, the IKEA plant experiment monitored two plants from one of its stores.
 Despite being kept in identical environments, one plant wilted while the other stayed green and vibrant over the course of one month.
+The difference?
+Positive affirmations.

-The plants were provided the same amount of sunlight and water, but one plant was played recordings that included positive phrases like, "Seeing you blossom makes me happy," and the other heard negative words like, "You look rotten."
+The plants were provided the same amount of sunlight and water, but one plant was played recordings on a loop that included positive phrases like, "Seeing you blossom makes me happy," and the other heard negative words like, "You look rotten."